opensearch-project/ml-commons/docs/tutorials/semantic_search/conversation_search_with_byte_quantized_vector.md

     "connector_id": "your_connector_id"
 }
 ```
-Note the model id, it will be used in step 2.1
+Note the model ID; you'll use it in step 2.1.

-Test model
+Test the model:
 ```
 POST /_plugins/_ml/models/your_embedding_model_id/_predict
 {